awesome-spectral-indices/SpectralIndices.jl/README.md

 - Compute a wide range of spectral indices.
 - Support for various data types, including arrays, DataFrames, YAXArrays objects, and more.
 (Coming soon)
+- Flexible parameter input options.
 - Compatibility with multiple remote sensing platforms and sensors.

 ## Installation

-You can install SpectralIndices.jl using the Julia package manager.
+You can install SpectralIndices.jl using the Julia package manager (not yet).
 Open the Julia REPL and run:

 ```julia
 using Pkg